sampsyo/cs6120/content/project/_index.md

 * Write a report as a post on our [course blog][blog].
 * Do an in-class design review to collect feedback from your peers.

+You can work in a small team if you want—up to about 3 people.
+You are also totally welcome to work alone.

 [blog]: @/blog/_index.md